 Provider-based clinics are hospital owned clinics authorized with provider-based status according to federal regulations.

-Effective for dates of service on or after Jan.
-1, 2016, outpatient services furnished at an off-campus provider-based department are billed using:
+Bill outpatient services furnished at an off-campus provider-based department using:

 Beginning Jan.
 1, 2017, off-campus provider based hospital department services must identify non-excepted service lines on their claims using modifier PN (Non-excepted off-campus service).
 See January 2017 Update of the Hospital Outpatient Prospective Payment System (PDF).